The64thGamer/cheeseepedia/content/meta/site-news.md

 - **September 11th-** Loading text now animates, changed 'filenotfound.jpg' to frown design.
 - **October 3rd-** The site accidentally displays 6623 articles instead of the usual 1000+ after photo and video articles change in formatting, allowing them to be counted (in error).
 - **October 11th-** The site hits 100+ transcription pages.
 - **October 12th-** The article count display is fixed, now at 1301.
 Users previously from Mediawiki who just had an IP address are lumped into 'Anonymous' user.
+Users on user pages are colored by total article count.
+- **October 15th-** Cheese-E-Pedia forums are tried once again, this time on Discourse.
+'Recent News' section is temporarily removed from homepage.
+- **October 16th-** CEP Discord channels are closed and reduced to the essentials.
+Wiki-related channels are especially closed to move conversations to the Forums.
+- **October 20th-** Forums recieve groups (roles) users can join or leave, such as Merch Owner, CEC Employee, Animatronic Owners, etc.
+- **October 21st-** Recent News section on homepage is reinstated and connected to the News posts on the Forum.

 ### Planned Upcoming Changes